BUAA-LAINS-LAB/LLM4BF/README.md

 | `best_of_n_fast` | Multiple candidates per input | Parsing check and selection by computed CRB |
 | `best_of_n_conditions` | Multiple candidates per input | Constraint scoring and selection by computed CRB |

 The scripts print `valid_ratio` and `MSE`.
 In the `conditions` modes, `valid_ratio` is the average weighted constraint score used by the implementation, rather than the fraction of samples satisfying every constraint.
-Best-of-N selection uses the computed CRB; constraint scores are reported separately.
+Best-of-N selection uses the computed CRB.
+Constraint scores are reported separately.
 Use the same evaluation mode and generation settings when comparing checkpoints.

 #### Multi-expert evaluation